MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 ParamDesc: The display text that is associated with SubkeyName.

 Value: The enumeration integer value that is associated with each option in the list.
-This value is stored in NDI\params\ SubkeyName\Value.

 EnumDesc: The display text that is associated with each value that appears in the menu.